seed-labs/seed-emulator/docs/developer_manual/README.md

 ## Code Style and Guidelines

-Please follow these guidelines when contributing code to [Your Package Name]:
+Please follow these guidelines when contributing code to `seed-emulator`:

 - **Docstrings**: Document your code using clear and concise docstrings following the numpydoc format.
 - **Testing**: Write comprehensive unit tests for your code using the `unittest` framework.
 - **Modularity**: Keep your changes modular and avoid unnecessary dependencies.
 - **Compatibility**: Ensure your code is compatible with the supported Python versions.
-- **Pylint**: Code Quality --> still working on it.

 ## Licensing